joeyjoseph/ResearchRAG/INSTALL_AND_SETUP.md

 STATE_DB_PATH = ~/.hermes/state.db
 ```

-Adjust `CORPUS_ROOT` and `WORK_ROOT` if you're using different top-level names than `Corpus`/`Work`.
+- Adjust `CORPUS_ROOT` and `WORK_ROOT` if you're using different top-level names than `Corpus`/`Work`.

-Leave `ANTHROPIC_API_KEY` blank in this file — it should only ever come from the environment variable set in Step 4 above.
+- Leave `ANTHROPIC_API_KEY` blank in this file — it should only ever come from the environment variable set in Step 4 above.

-Optionally fill in `RESEARCH_THEMES` under `[summarize]` with your project's own themes, comma-separated (e.g. `chaos theory, complexity science, Cold War, systems thinking`).
+- Fill in `RESEARCH_THEMES` under `[summarize]` with your project's own themes, comma-separated (e.g. `chaos theory, complexity science, Cold War, systems thinking`).
 This helps the summarize step tag documents for relevance.

 ### 2. Register your folder names in ingest.py